~ Synopsis ~

 With profound ignorance and a ferocious dread of childbirth, Bayla had begun labor.
-She would never remember how he managed to dress her, coax her to down the grand circular staircase, along the back hallway, through the garage and into the roomy back seat of their blue Ford sedan.
+She would never remember how he managed to dress her, coax her down the circular staircase, along the back hallway, through the garage and into the roomy back seat of their blue Ford sedan.

 “We saw them.”
 “In the sedan.”
-“They raced down the hill.”
+“Flew down the hill.”
 “Our baby is about to be born.”
-“At last.”
-“An heir for Amory Lane.”
+“At last!”